Top 10 Japanese Candlestick Trading Patterns in 2024

 4. Hanging Man

-A hanging man appears to be the very same as a hammer.
-The main distinction is the place it manifests.
-While a hammer shows up after a bear market, a hanging man will do as such after an uptrend.
+A hanging man looks almost exactly like a hammer, but the key difference is where it appears.
+While a hammer shows up after a downtrend, a hanging man appears after an uptrend.

-They're considered as a sign that selling sentiment is developing against buyers.
-Hence, a reversal might be just around the corner.
-A red hanging man is generally presumed as a more powerful signal than a green one.
-However, both are considered as bearish examples.
+Traders like me see the hanging man as a sign that selling pressure is building up against buyers, which means a reversal could be coming soon.
+A red hanging man is usually seen as a stronger signal than a green one, but both are considered bearish patterns.

 AtoZ Markets